CreLox/FluorescenceLifetime/README.md

 $$D_0(t) = Ce^{-t/τ_0}.$$
 The total donor fluorescence signal (which can be measured through FLIM) is
 $$S_0=\int_0^{+\infty} D_0(t)dt = Cτ_0,$$
-wherein $C$ is a constant determined by the total number and properties of fluorophores, as well as the imaging setup.
+wherein the pre-exponential factor $C$ is a constant determined by the total number and properties of fluorophores, as well as the imaging setup.
 Without altering any of these conditions, in the presence of acceptor fluorophores and FRET, the possibility that an excited fluorophore stays excited (has not relaxed to the ground state either through the fluorescence-emitting route or the FRET-quenching route) at time $t$ is
 $$P=e^{-(1/τ_0 +1/τ')t},$$
 wherein $τ'$ ( $=(r/R_0)^6τ_0$; see the derivation of equation 15.2.27 [here](https://chem.libretexts.org/Bookshelves/Physical_and_Theoretical_Chemistry_Textbook_Maps/Time_Dependent_Quantum_Mechanics_and_Spectroscopy_(Tokmakoff)/15%3A_Energy_and_Charge_Transfer/15.02%3A_Forster_Resonance_Energy_Transfer_(FRET))) is the time parameter of FRET (note: although an excited fluorophore can only relax through one route, the two stochastic processes – fluorescence-emitting and FRET-quenching – are independent).
 Therefore, in the presence of acceptor fluorophores and FRET, the new decay dynamics $D$ of donor fluorescence becomes
 $$D(t)=Ce^{-(1/τ_0 +1/τ')t}=Ce^{-(τ_0+τ')t/(τ_0 τ')},$$